Baltemor369/LibraSync/README.md

 # **LibraSync DEV**

-A easy use Manager for your books collection.
+A easy use Manager for your books collection.\
-*Soon* Access everywhere with data saved on a Cloud.
+Access on every computer cause data saved on a your Google Drive, just need to download the app.\
-Secure app launch.
+Secure the app with a login.
+Export your library in .csv.

 ## **Requirements**